-4.4 Evolutions of LUC and landslide susceptibility
+4.4 Evolution of LUC and landslide susceptibility

-Maps of the LUC and landslide susceptibility in different periods were placed together to compare and clarify the temporal evolutions of LUC and LS during the 21 years.
+Maps of the LUC and landslide susceptibility in different periods were placed together to compare and clarify the temporal evolution of LUC and LS during the 21 years.
 It should be noted that the logistic regression model shows a better performance for landslide susceptibility assessment in this study, so the subsequent analysis was carried out in the framework of this model.

-As seen in Fig. 10, during the period 1992 - 2002, the main trend of LUCC is the arable land becoming forest land and the barren land becoming arable land and forest land, especially the area of barren land decreased, from 19.8% in 1992 to 0.2% in 2002.
+As seen in Fig. 10, during the period 1992-2002, the main trend of LUCC is the arable land becoming forest land and the barren land becoming arable land and forest land; in particular, the area of barren land decreased, from 19.8% in 1992 to 0.2% in 2002.
 In contrast, forest land increased by 33.6%.
-Except for the reasons stated in section 5.1, data quality should also be considered: the low-resolution images of Landsat TM4-5resulting in poor classification between barren land and grassland covered by sparse vegetation.
-On the contrary, the land with human engineering activities did not change obviously in terms of surface area and the number of units.
+Except for the reasons stated in Sect.
+5.1, data quality should also be considered: the low-resolution images of Landsat 4-5 TM result in poor classification between barren land and grassland covered by sparse vegetation.
+On the contrary, the land with human engineering activities did not change noticeably in terms of surface area and the number of units.
 This is mainly because the urbanization process during this period had concentrated mainly on the plain areas on the banks of the river, which always belonged to one slope unit class (flat terrain).
-Compared to 1992, the landslide susceptibility in 2002 did change 632 units increased their susceptibility while 595 units show the decreased, accounting for 22.0% and 20.7%, respectively (Fig.11).
-Further, if the magnitude of the landslide susceptibility changes are subdivided into five classes: visible increase (LS has increased by at least two levels, e.g., from low to high), increase, constant, decrease and obvious decrease (LS has decreased by at least two levels), it is clear that the number of the units of obvious increase is also larger than that of obvious decrease, similar to overall change of landslide susceptibility.
-Such characteristics of LS change indicate that the LUCC from 1992-2002 made Zhushan Town a more landslide-prone area.
-The LUCC with obvious increase condition can be grouped into three cases: (i) constant, (ii) areas with human engineering activities, and (iii) grassland and arable land.
-The corresponding numbers of units are 24, 36, and 40, respectively.
-Two important LUC types for increasing LS in this period would be: increase of human engineering activities, and the transformation from forest land to grassland and arable land.
-Moreover, it should be mentioned that these units with obvious increase LS, none unit transfers from the human engineering activities to other types, which indicates the impact of human engineering activities on the LUC.
+Compared to 1992, the landslide susceptibility in 2002 did change - 632 units increased their susceptibility while 595 units decreased, accounting for 22.0 % and 20.7%, respectively (Fig. 11).
+Further, if the magnitude of the landslide susceptibility changes are subdivided into five classes - visible increase (LS has increased by at least two levels, e.g., from low to high), increase, constant, decrease and obvious decrease (LS has decreased by at least two levels) - it is clear that the number of the units of obvious increase is also larger than that of obvious decrease, similar to the overall change in landslide susceptibility.
+Such characteristics of LS change indicate that the LUCC from 1992 to 2002 made Zhushan Town a more landslide-prone area.
+The LUCC with obvious increase condition can be grouped into three cases: (i) constant, (ii) areas with human engineer-